 Education on sexuality and HIV can help adolescents develop the capacity for healthy, respectful relationships and protect themselves from unwanted and unsafe sex, unintended pregnancy, and sexually transmitted infections.
-Although curricula that emphasize gender and power issues have been proven to be highly effective, most still do not address these issues.
+A 2015 Population Council study found that sexuality and HIV education programs that address gender and power in intimate relationships are five times more likely to be effective than programs that do not.
+Fully 80% of such programs were associated with a significantly lower rate of STIs or unintended pregnancy.
+In contrast, among programs that do not address gender or power, only 17% have such an association.
+However, most curricula still do not address these issues.

 It’s All One Curriculum: Guidelines and Activities for a Unified Approach to Sexuality, Gender, HIV, and Human Rights Education provides a rationale, content, and sample activities for placing gender and rights at the center of sexuality and HIV curricula—both as stand-alone modules and integrated with topics such as relationships, puberty, and condom use.
 The two-set book is user-friendly and designed to be used flexibly, so that educators in diverse settings can easily understand the content and extract the level of detail they need to meet local goals.

 Sexuality education takes place in a variety of cultural and political contexts around the world.
 The first section (It's All One Curriculum: Guidelines) presents sensitive information appropriately in a wide range of such contexts in Africa, the Americas, the Arab world, Asia, Europe, and the Pacific.
 The material includes many examples from various cultural settings.
 The second section (It's All One Curriculum: Activities) offers guidance to educators and policymakers on how to adapt these materials for their particular setting.